Terrorism insurance is cover for loss of goods, loss of earnings or damage to property in the event of a terrorist attack.

 In insurance terms what is an act of terrorism?

-There are different types of terrorism from exploding bombs in areas populated by the public, trying to kills groups of people by shooting and stabbing.
+There are different types of terrorism from exploding bombs in areas populated by the public or trying to kill groups of people by shooting and stabbing.
 It could also be organisations trying to influence people or governments by intimidation.
 The insurance industry uses the Terrorism Act 2000 to define their policy.